bgporter/animator/README.md

 ### 1.5.0 March 2022

 * Corrected bug in the Sinusoid animated value; start value returned when initial phase angle of the object was anything but zero was wrong.
-* Removed demo app code & build files into a separate repo (look for the `bgporter/frizDemo` repo).
-This repository now contains just the bare JUCE module for inclusion in a JCUE project.
+* Removed demo app code & build files into a separate repo (look for the [`bgporter/frizDemo`](https://github.com/bgporter/frizDemo) repo).
+This repository now contains just the bare JUCE module for inclusion in a JUCE project.

 ### 1.4.0 November 3, 2021